Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Method

-Following the standard convention in gradient-based hyperparameter optimization~\cite{bengio2000, franceschi2018}, the validation loss $\mathcal{L}_{V}$ is typically defined as the task-specific performance (e.g., cross-entropy) on a held-out set using the optimized weights $\mathbf{w}^*$.
-Crucially, in our formulation, the adaptive node scores $\boldsymbol{\lambda}$ serve as selection or weighting coefficients during the training phase to guide the LLM query process, but they do not explicitly appear in the architectural definition or the loss objective of the validation stage.
+Following the standard convention in gradient-based hyperparameter optimization~\cite{bengio2000, franceschi2018}, we evaluate the optimized model on a held-out validation set and use this validation loss as the outer objective.
+In our formulation, the adaptive node scores $\boldsymbol{\lambda}$ affect the validation objective only through the inner-loop solution $\mathbf{w}^*(\boldsymbol{\lambda})$.

-Consequently, the direct gradient term $\partial \mathcal{L}_{V} / \partial \boldsymbol{\lambda}$ vanishes identically.
-This classifies our objective as a ``pure-response" game~\cite{lorraine2020}, where the hyperparameters influence the outer objective solely by shifting the inner-level equilibrium $\mathbf{w}^*(\boldsymbol{\lambda})$~\cite{pedregosa2016}.
-This formulation is widely adopted in large-scale bilevel problems to reduce computational complexity without loss of theoretical rigor, as the coupling between $\boldsymbol{\lambda}$ and $\mathcal{L}_V$ is entirely captured by the indirect gradient~\cite{liu2022}.
-With the hypergradient reduced to this indirect component, we leverage the Implicit Function Theorem (IFT) to explicitly address this non-trivial dependency.